yt-dlp/yt-dlp/README.md

 On windows, [Microsoft Visual C++ 2010 SP1 Redistributable Package (x86)](https://download.microsoft.com/download/1/6/5/165255E7-1014-4D0A-B094-B6A430A6BFFC/vcredist_x86.exe) is also necessary to run yt-dlp.
 You probably already have this, but if the executable throws an error due to missing `MSVCR100.dll` you need to install it manually.
 -->

-While all the other dependancies are optional, `ffmpeg` and `ffprobe` are highly recommended
+While all the other dependencies are optional, `ffmpeg` and `ffprobe` are highly recommended.
-* [**ffmpeg** and **ffprobe**](https://www.ffmpeg.org) - Required for [merging seperate video and audio files](#format-selection) as well as for various [post-processing](#post-processing-options) tasks.
-Licence [depends on the build](https://www.ffmpeg.org/legal.html)
+* [**ffmpeg** and **ffprobe**](https://www.ffmpeg.org) - Required for [merging separate video and audio files](#format-selection) as well as for various [post-processing](#post-processing-options) tasks.
+Licence [depends on the build](https://www.ffmpeg.org/legal.html).
 * [**mutagen**](https://github.com/quodlibet/mutagen) - For embedding thumbnail in certain formats.
-Licenced under [GPLv2+](https://github.com/quodlibet/mutagen/blob/master/COPYING)
+Licenced under [GPLv2+](https://github.com/quodlibet/mutagen/blob/master/COPYING).
 * [**pycryptodomex**](https://github.com/Legrandin/pycryptodome) - For decrypting AES-128 HLS streams and various other data.
-Licenced under [BSD2](https://github.com/Legrandin/pycryptodome/blob/master/LICENSE.rst)
+Licenced under [BSD2](https://github.com/Legrandin/pycryptodome/blob/master/LICENSE.rst).
 * [**websockets**](https://github.com/aaugustin/websockets) - For downloading over websocket.
-Licenced under [BSD3](https://github.com/aaugustin/websockets/blob/main/LICENSE)
+Licenced under [BSD3](https://github.com/aaugustin/websockets/blob/main/LICENSE).
-* [**keyring**](https://github.com/jaraco/keyring) - For decrypting cookies of chromium-based browsers on Linux.
-Licenced under [MIT](https://github.com/jaraco/keyring/blob/main/LICENSE)
+* [**keyring**](https://github.com/jaraco/keyring) - For decrypting cookies of Chromium-based browsers on Linux.
+Licenced under [MIT](https://github.com/jaraco/keyring/blob/main/LICENSE).
 * [**AtomicParsley**](https://github.com/wez/atomicparsley) - For embedding thumbnail in mp4/m4a if mutagen is not present.
-Licenced under [GPLv2+](https://github.com/wez/atomicparsley/blob/master/COPYING)
+Licenced under [GPLv2+](https://github.com/wez/atomicparsley/blob/master/COPYING).
 * [**rtmpdump**](http://rtmpdump.mplayerhq.hu) - For downloading `rtmp` streams. ffmpeg will be used as a fallback.
 Licenced under [GPLv2+](http://rtmpdump.mplayerhq.hu)
 * [**mplayer**](http://mplayerhq.hu/design7/info.html) or [**mpv**](https://mpv.io) - For downloading `rstp` streams. ffmpeg will be used as a fallback.
-Licenced under [GPLv2+](https://github.com/mpv-player/mpv/blob/master/Copyright)
+Licenced under [GPLv2+](https://github.com/mpv-player/mpv/blob/master/Copyright).
-* [**phantomjs**](https://github.com/ariya/phantomjs) - Used in extractors where javascript needs to be run.
-Licenced under [BSD3](https://github.com/ariya/phantomjs/blob/master/LICENSE.BSD)
+* [**phantomjs**](https://github.com/ariya/phantomjs) - Used in extractors where Javascript needs to be run.
+Licenced under [BSD3](https://github.com/ariya/phantomjs/blob/master/LICENSE.BSD).
 * [**sponskrub**](https://github.com/faissaloo/SponSkrub) - For using the now **deprecated** [sponskrub options](#sponskrub-options).
-Licenced under [GPLv3+](https://github.com/faissaloo/SponSkrub/blob/master/LICENCE.md)
+Licenced under [GPLv3+](https://github.com/faissaloo/SponSkrub/blob/master/LICENCE.md).
 * Any external downloader that you want to use with `--downloader`

 To use or redistribute the dependencies, you must agree to their respective licensing terms.

-The windows releases are already built with the python interpreter, mutagen, pycryptodomex and websockets included.
+The Windows releases are already built with the Python interpreter, mutagen, pycryptodomex and websockets included.

 **Note**: There are some regressions in newer ffmpeg versions that causes various issues when used alongside yt-dlp.
-Since ffmpeg is such an important dependancy, we provide [custom builds](https://github.com/yt-dlp/FFmpeg-Builds/wiki/Latest#latest-autobuilds) with patches for these issues at [yt-dlp/FFmpeg-Builds](https://github.com/yt-dlp/FFmpeg-Builds).
-See [the readme](https://github.com/yt-dlp/FFmpeg-Builds#patches-applied) for details on the specifc issues solved by these builds
+Since ffmpeg is such an important dependency, we provide [custom builds](https://github.com/yt-dlp/FFmpeg-Builds/wiki/Latest#latest-autobuilds) with patches for these issues at [yt-dlp/FFmpeg-Builds](https://github.com/yt-dlp/FFmpeg-Builds).
+See [the readme](https://github.com/yt-dlp/FFmpeg-Builds#patches-applied) for details on the specific issues solved by these builds.

 ### COMPILE

 **For Windows**:
-To build the Windows executable, you must have pyinstaller (and optionally mutagen, pycryptodomex, websockets).
+To build the Windows executable, you must have PyInstaller (and optionally mutagen, pycryptodomex, websockets).
 Once you have all the necessary dependencies installed, (optionally) build lazy extractors using `devscripts/make_lazy_extractors.py`, and then just run `pyinst.py`.
-The executable will be built for the same architecture (32/64 bit) as the python used to build it.
+The executable will be built for the same architecture (32/64-bit) as the Python used to build it.

     py -m pip install -U pyinstaller -r requirements.txt py devscripts/make_lazy_extractors.py
     py pyinst.py

-Note that pyinstaller [does not support](https://github.com/pyinstaller/pyinstaller#requirements-and-tested-platforms) Python installed from the Windows store without using a virtual environment
+Note that PyInstaller [does not support](https://github.com/pyinstaller/pyinstaller#requirements-and-tested-platforms) Python installed from the Windows store without using a virtual environment.

 **For Unix**:
 You will need the required build tools: `python`, `make` (GNU), `pandoc`, `zip`, `pytest`
 Then simply run `make`.
-You can also run `make yt-dlp` instead to compile only the binary without updating any of the additional files
+You can also run `make yt-dlp` instead to compile only the binary without updating any of the additional files.

-**Note**: In either platform, `devscripts/update-version.py` can be used to automatically update the version number
+**Note**: In either platform, `devscripts/update-version.py` can be used to automatically update the version number.

 # USAGE AND OPTIONS